NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

       * 1-PFA-0-1: represents **peak floor acceleration** at the **ground floor** for **component 1** (x-dir)
       * 1-PFD-1-2: represents **peak floor displacement** (relative to the ground) at the **1st floor** ceiling for **component 2** (y-dir)
       * 1-PID-3-1: represents  **peak inter-story drift ratio** of the **3rd floor** for **component 1** (x-dir) and
-      * 1-RMSA-50-1: represents **root-mean-squared acceleration** of the **50th floor** for **component 1** (x-dir).
+      * 1-RMSA-108-1: represents **root-mean-squared acceleration** of the **106th floor** for **component 1** (x-dir).

 The *Summary* tab of the panel, shows the four statistical moments of the EDPs which include *Mean*, *StdDev*, *Skewness* and *Kurtosis*.

 .. figure:: figures/we14_RES_Summary.svg
    :align: center
-   :width: 100%
+   :width: 75%

    Summary of the recorded EDPs in **RES** panel

 By switch ing to *Data Values* tab, the user can also visualize all the realizations of the simulation.
-For instance, :numref:`fig-we13-RES-scatter` shows the variation of the top-floor acceleration with floor stiffness.
+The figure below shows the variation of the top-floor acceleration with floor stiffness.

-.. _fig-we14-RES-scatter:

 .. figure:: figures/we14_RES_DataValues.svg
    :align: center
-   :width: 100%
+   :width: 75%
    :figclass: align-center

    (scatter-plot) Top-floor acceleration vs floor stiffness, (table) Report of EDPs for all realizations